-The Phelsuma species of Day geckos are part of a 60 varieties’ group.
-They differ in their looks, size nature, habits and they are not suitable pets for the beginners.
-The gold dust day geckos, lined day geckos and Leaping Lizard Day Geckos or giant day Geckos suit inexperienced owners better.
+The Phelsuma species of Day geckos are part of a 60 varieties group.
+They differ in their looks, size nature, and habits and they are not suitable pets for beginners.
+The gold dust day geckos, lined day geckos, and Leaping Lizard Day Geckos or giant day Geckos suit inexperienced owners better.

 The Day geckos take this name because of their vigor at daytime.
 They are flimsy with fragile skin, hence it is not advisable to touch them.
 They are defensive and at times, need isolation.
 You can find these varieties of Geckos Phelsuma from sea level up to 2,300 meters above it.
 Being arboreal, many day geckos live in trees like and banana trees and coconut palms, gardens, houses and huts where humans live.
 Phelsumabarbouri is an exception; it is an earthly variety.

 The toe pads of these geckos possess “setae” or tiny hairlike filaments that help them to climb any surface including glass walls and ceilings.
 They are experts at the art of subtle disappearance and escape.